Doppelt Family Trail Development Fund

 Jeff Doppelt on the 2019 Trailblazer Tour on the Ohio & Erie Canal Towpath Trail

-RTC launched a new grant program in 2015 to support organizations and local governments that are implementing projects to build and improve multi-use trails.
+RTC launched a grant program from 2015-2021 to support organizations and local governments that are implementing projects to build and improve multi-use trails.
 Under the Doppelt Family Trail Development Fund, RTC will award approximately $85,000 per year, distributed among several qualifying projects, through a competitive process.
 The fund was established with an $80,000 grant from Jeff Doppelt of Great Neck, New York, a long-time supporter of RTC and the development of rail-trails in the United States, and an additional $20,000 donation from an anonymous donor.

 2019 grant recipients: